liferay/liferay-docs/develop/tutorials/articles/290-internationalization/02-automatically-generating-language-files.markdown

 or even a language module that holds these keys, you're in the right place.
 In this tutorial, you'll explore the following capabilities:

--  Generate language properties files for each supported locale with a single command.
+-  Generating language properties files for each supported locale with a single command.
 This prevents you from having to manually create a language properties file for each locale.
 The same command also propagates the keys from the default language file to all translation files.

--  Generate automatic translations using Microsoft's Translator Text API.
+-  Generating automatic translations using Microsoft's Translator Text API.
 This prevents you from translating each message manually.

 ## Generating Language Files for Supported Locales [](id=generating-language-files-for-supported-locales)